krizanact/Symfony/README.md

-# Symfony
+## Symfony

-#Full stack project worked in symfony where PHP is used for database actions and JS for fronted part.
+Full stack project worked in symfony where PHP is used for database actions and JS for fronted part.
-#Project is still not 100% finished in fronted part but I'll make updates soon.
+Project is still not 100% finished in fronted part but I'll make updates soon.

-#Vendor folder missing
-#Var folder missing
+Required:

+         composer install

+## Theme

+Theme of this project is quite similar as this theme that I described above in Laravel project.
+The biggest difference is that this is full stack project where I used Symfony/PHP as backend and I've done more things with database then in the project before.
+I used Javascript (jQuery and Ajax requests) for fronted part and all changes on fronted .
+All technologies used: Symfony/PHP, HTML, CSS, Bootstrap and Javascript(jQuery/Ajax).